cat-j/pbcrypt/draft.md

   Shuffle bits!)
   - PC-1 is 56 bytes, so it would require at least 4 XMM registers, which means this takes several operations!
+  - Maybe it's better to operate in a general purpose register, since there are no AVX instructions for single-bit manipulation
+    - PEXT in 64 bits:
 - Divide the resulting key into two 28-bit halves, probably with shifts or masks
 - Loop to create 16 block pairs by shifting the previous block by the corresponding amount of bits.
 Permute each of these block pairs with PC-2.
 These are K1-K16.